k-urtica/release-viewer/README.md

 - Responsive design that works perfectly on desktop and mobile
 - Clean, intuitive interface with smooth interactions
 - Dark mode and light mode support
+- **Infinite scroll pagination** for seamless browsing of large repositories
 - Fast loading and seamless navigation
+- **Real-time error handling** with user-friendly messages

 ## 💡 How to Use